Retro-Devils/Devils-Advocate/README.md

 4. Reopen Kodi go to settings/addons/install from zip.
 It will ask you sure say yes and follow prompts.

-5. Click install from zip again then Locate devils-wizard.zip. install wait a minute. it will say installed.
+5. Click install from zip again then Locate devils-wizard.zip.
+Install wait a minute, it will say installed.

-6. Wait for a menu from Devils Wizard to pop up, press ok, then a second menu will pop up press build menu.
+6. Wait for a menu from Devils Wizard to pop up, Press ok, then a second menu will pop up, press build menu.

 7. If build menu doesn't load go to addons/all/devils wizard/build menu